uhasker/getting-things-done-in-next-js/src/chapter2/02-first-steps-in-react.md

 ### Summary

 Now you know how to import React using a CDN and how to dynamically manipulate the DOM using `React.createElement` and `ReactDOM.createRoot`.
 You also know you shouldn't actually do this.

+## Further reading

+There is no further reading for this section.